Self help materials

 Social anxiety is a very common experience, yet many people make it worse by believing it to be unusual.
 This document talks you through some of the issues involved and suggests some strategies for tackling the difficulty.

-This information and self-study guide has been written for the Centre for Clinical Interventions and provides you with information about social anxiety and strategies for managing your anxiety in social situations.
+This information and self-study guide has been written for the Centre for Clinical Interventions with information about social anxiety and strategies for managing your anxiety in social situations.
 It is organised into modules which are designed to be worked through in sequence.
 It is recommended that you complete one module before going on to the next.
 Each module includes information, worksheets, and suggested exercises or activities.